 How to Validate and Implement Your Rapid Microbiological Method - Interview With Dr. Michael Miller

 Leading rapid microbiology method (RMM) consultant Dr Michael J Miller recently gave a seminar on the implementation and validation of RMMs in Dublin, Ireland.
-Dr Miller took some time to talk to rapidmicrobiology.com about his role as a an RMM consultant, on how Advanced Therapy Medicinal Products (ATMPs) may be the driving force for this technology and how real-time rapid methods are allowing us to improve our GMP decisions.
+Dr Miller took time to talk to rapidmicrobiology.com about his role as an RMM consultant; why Advanced Therapy Medicinal Products (ATMPs) may be the driving force for this technology and how real-time rapid methods are allowing us to improve our GMP decisions.

 Q. What’s the role of a consultant in validating rapid micro methods?